-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 "This is clearly a topic for our Ministry of Foreign Affairs, and a complicated one at that," city assembly member Patrik Nacher lectures Prague Mayor Zdenek Hrib during open debate.
 "And here you are, pulling Prague into a matter of such importance."

-Hrib looks off into the distance with a stone face, not bothering to respond.
+Hrib looks off into the distance stone-faced, not bothering to respond.
 For months, the 38-year-old mayor has been at the center of a controversy involving his city, Beijing and the Communist Party of China.

-Back in 2016, a month before a state visit to the Czech Republic by Chinese leader Xi Jinping, Prague's previous administration approved a sister-city relationship with Beijing.
+In 2016, a month before a state visit to the Czech Republic by Chinese leader Xi Jinping, Prague's previous administration approved a sister-city relationship with Beijing.
 It included a provision to adhere to the "One China" policy, Beijing's insistence that Taiwan — with its own democratically elected government — is part of China.

 Nearly three years and one city election later, Hrib, who worked briefly as a medical intern in Taiwan before becoming mayor last November, began calling for the One China language to be eliminated from the agreement.
 "A sister-city agreement should not include things that are not related to the cities' relationship," he said.

-Beijing swiftly punished Prague institutions that have interests in China, canceling a planned 14-city autumn tour of China by the Prague Philharmonic Orchestra — which spent two-and-a-half years in preparation and lost nearly $200,000 on the tour, says Philharmonic Director Radim Otépka.
+Beijing swiftly punished Prague institutions that have interests in China, canceling a planned 14-city autumn tour of China by the Prague Philharmonic Orchestra — which spent 2 1/2 years in preparation and lost nearly $200,000 on the tour, says Director Radim Otépka.
 "It was the biggest project we've ever had," he says.

 Beijing also terminated the sister-city relationship this month, before Prague's city assembly could vote to do so.